-- The cable machine put constant tension on the muscles when you lift or pull the weight.
-And the studies say your muscles growth and strength depends on how much tension is placed on your muscle during the exercise.
-So, this trait makes the cable machine is one of the best workout tools.
+- The cable puts constant tension on the muscles when you lift or pull the weight.
+And the studies say the growth depends on how much tension is placed on your muscle during the exercises.
+So, this trait makes the cable machine one of the best workout tools.

-- The cable machine alone gives you the option to perform a plethora of exercises.
-For example, if you’re training abs on a cable machine, you have at least 10 exercises tp perform like cable crunches, woodchop, cable twisting and more.
+- The cable machine alone gives you the option to perform many exercises.
+For example, if you’re training abs on a cable machine, you can do more than ten exercises, such as crunches, wood chop, and twisting.

-- One of the important quality of cable training that it is safer than free weight exercises.
-Cables protect you from injuries that can be caused by dumbbells and barbells.
-A study published in the American Journal of Sports Medicine revealed that 80-90 per cent of injuries occurred because of free weights exercises.
+- The cable is safer than free weight exercises.
+Cables protect you from injuries that dumbbells and barbells can cause.
+A study published in the American Journal of Sports Medicine revealed that 80-90 percent of injuries occurred because of free weights exercises.

 1. Kneeling Cable Crunches

-- Put the rope in the cable machine and set it at a higher point.
+- Put the rope in the cable machine and set it to a higher section.

-- Sit down on your knees (in front of the cable machine) and keep hip-width apart distance between your knees as well as maintain one step distance between you and the cable machine.
+- Sit down on your knees (in front of the cable machine) and maintain one step distance between you and the cable machine.

-- Stand on your knees to grab the rope firmly with both hands while keeping your back straight.
+- Stand on your knees to grab the rope firmly while keeping your back straight.

 - Squeeze your abs at the bottom of the pull and then slowly reverse the movement to complete one rep.

-- Repeat these steps for the effective number of times.
+- Repeat these steps the effective number of times.

-- Set the rope at the bottom of the cable machine along with the load you want to do.
+- Set the rope at the bottom of the cable machine and select the desired weight.

-- Lie on the floor on your back and bend your knees at 90-degree and keep your feet properly on the ground.
+- Lie on the floor and bend your knees at 90-degree with your feet properly on the ground.